mikeizbicki/cmc-csci145-math166/09_applications_word2vec/README.md

 Notice that both the words "drones" and "targets" appear in this list of similar words.
 The list isn't perfect though... "hiv" doesn't seem very similar to "weapons" to me.

-Part of the problem is that I'm using a particularly poor model above.
+Part of the problem is that I'm using a particularly poor model above that has a relatively large out-of-sample error.
 The `glove-twitter-25` model is trained only on twitter data and has only 25 dimensions.
-Larger models trained on more data naturally provide better results.
+We've seen from our discussion about statistical learning theory that:

+1. Increasing the number of training data points will improve generalization error, but won't improve training error.

+1. Increasing the number of dimensions will improve training error but hurt generalization error.

+In practice, there is lots of data available for training word embeddings in English.
+State-of-the-art word embeddings are trained on multi-petabyte datasets of webpage crawls, and so they can have a very high dimension and still achieve low generalization error.
+For rarer languages, however, less training data is available, and so models with fewer dimensions are more effective.

+For this assignment, you won't have to train your own model from scratch, and can instead use a pretrained model.
-You can find a list of models built into gensim [here](https://github.com/RaRe-Technologies/gensim-data#models), and there's thousands of other open source models that people have released that can easily be incorporated as well.
+You can find a list of models built into gensim [here](https://github.com/RaRe-Technologies/gensim-data#models), and there's thousands of other open source models that people have released.

 **Your Task:**